Revolutionary-Games/Thrive/mingw_setup/readme.txt

 0. Requirements
 ---------------

-* At least 5 GB of free hard drive space on C:\ drive specifially (We want to make it possible to use other drives but not as of yet possible)
+* At least 300 MB of free hard drive space on C:\ drive specifially and 3 GB free space on the drive on which you want to put the dependencies (can also be C:/)

 * About 30-60 minutes, depending on the speed of your PC and your internet connection